gphoton-tools/ggui/README.md

 # gGui: gPhoton glue user interface.
-gGui is a data-interpretation interface intended to interpet data from the GALEX Space Telescope gPhoton data reduction pipeline.
+gGui is a data-interpretation interface intended to interpet data from the GALEX Space Telescope data reduction pipeline, [gPhoton](https://archive.stsci.edu/prepds/gphoton/).

 GALEX was an ultraviolet space telescope commissioned by NASA and managed by the Jet Propulsion Laboratory (JPL) at the California Institute of Technology (CalTech).
-The data currently resides at the Space Telescope Science Institute's (STScI) Mikulski Archive for Space Telescopes (MAST).
+The data currently resides at the [Space Telescope Science Institute's](http://www.stsci.edu/) (STScI) [Mikulski Archive for Space Telescopes](http://archive.stsci.edu/index.html) (MAST).

+gGui is written atop the [Glue Python Library for Dataset Visualization](https://github.com/glue-viz/glue).

 ## Prerequisits:
 * pipenv